-- Creates a new entity person event in the main system database PostgreSQL.
-The entity contains the event metadata, a link to the parent episode, face feature vector, and thumbnail. - Searches for a similar face centroid in the person_events gallery of the Tarantool feature vector database.
-A face centroid is a virtual feature vector averaged across all person's faces that have been detected so far.
-If a similar centroid is found, the system updates it using the new event.
-Otherwise, it creates a new centroid. - Scheduled clusterization.
-We recommend scheduling it on late night hours as it takes up a lot of CPU resources and time.
+- Selects the best quality event. - Creates a new entity cluster event in the main system database PostgreSQL.
+The entity contains the selected event metadata, a link to the parent episode, object feature vector, and thumbnail. - Searches for a matching object centroid in the cluster\events gallery of the Tarantool feature vector database.
+An object centroid is a virtual feature vector averaged across all twin objects that have been detected so far (for example, a face centroid is a feature vector averaged across all face images of the same person).
+The system updates a matching centroid using the new event if such a centroid was found or creates a new centroid otherwise. - Scheduled clustering.
+This clustering algorithm works over and revises the cluster events created during the real-time clustering.
+This algorithm improves the cluster centroid quality as the centroid will be averaged across a more extensive array of accumulated feature vectors.
+The results of the scheduled clustering are displayed on the Clusters tab and in the relevant card after each scheduled iteration.